ChristianGoldman/Christians-Portfolio/README.md

 * Text block appear on images when mouse over in portfolio
 * Bootstrap form you can use to contact me
 * In-depth bio on the "About me" page
+* 3 porjects I have completed
 ## Installation ##
 1. Open up git bash terminal
 2. Change directory to desired location (%User Profile%/SourceRepo)
-3. Clone the repository (git clone git@github.com:ChristianGoldman/Understanding-Bootstrap.git)
+3. Clone the repository (git clone git@github.com:ChristianGoldman/Christians-Portfolio.git)
 ## Usage ##
 1. Open index.html in browser.
 2. Should see a page like this.